 Follow-up visits with your doctor help make sure that you’re healing well.
 To check your healing, you may have tests.
 These may include chest X-rays, echocardiograms to show the movement of your heart muscle, and electrocardiograms (ECGs) to show if there are any changes in your heart’s rhythm.
-If you are taking medications, blood tests may be done to check your medication levels.
+If you are taking medicines, you may have blood tests to check your medicine levels.

 Call your doctor if you have: